Sammcb/Sammcb.github.io/content/blog/homelab-talos-tofu/index.md

 Now that I had a VM up and running with a Talos image, it was time to configure the OS and install it persistently.
 For now, I only plan to have one control plane node and no worker nodes.
 Multiple control plane node replicas is good is because it enables [high availability](https://en.wikipedia.org/wiki/High_availability).
 High availability allows for zero-downtime if one of the nodes goes down (for example, during an upgrade).
 However, this is not something I am very concerned about while getting started.
 Once I have things fully set up and actually start running some services, maybe I will look at setting up more nodes.

 _Quick note: the next sections are mostly just me following the [Talos documentation](https://docs.siderolabs.com/talos).
-I highly recommend reading through these yourself if you're setting up Talos, as they are more detailed and will remain up-to-date._
+I highly recommend reading through these yourself if you're setting up Talos, as they are more detailed and will remain up-to-date.
+I'm using Talos v1.13, so some of the steps might look different in new versions._

 When initially booting Talos, it only runs in RAM and does not persist any changes to disk.
 To make changes permanent, a configuration needs to be applied.
 First things first: the only way to interact with Talos was using the `talosctl` [command line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface), which I installed through Nix.
 Next, I booted up the headless VM I created in the last post and ran `screen` to monitor the output of the [TTY serial device](https://en.wikipedia.org/wiki/Pseudoterminal) assigned by UTM (shown in the VM details when a VM is running).
 This allowed me to see the output logs from Talos.
 I noted the IP address in the logs and stored it in a variable called `CONTROL_PLANE_IP`.